Farmers across Bulgaria protest against Ukrainian grain as EU divide grows

 “Stop imports from Ukraine.
 We mean wheat, sunflower, canola, all cereals, honey,” he said.
 “We want increased control and immediate payment of the European measures.”

-The EU said said “the market distortions” created by Ukrainian grain have disappeared.
-But farmers in the five member countries still complain that a glut of Ukrainian products is hurting their livelihoods.
+The EU said “the market distortions” created by Ukrainian grain have disappeared.
+But farmers in the five member countries, including Romania, still complain that a glut of Ukrainian products is hurting their livelihoods.

 The protesters in Bulgaria have vowed to continue demonstrations until their demands have been met.